martinfreedman/LispFlat/README.md

 via the default `else` clause.

 The Python works differently, creating an instance of a class that can be directly invoked with arguments (not a mthod of that instance).
-The difference between thw two approaches is indicated by last code line ("A user-defined Scheme procedure.") above.
+The difference between the two approaches is indicated by last code line ("A user-defined Scheme procedure.") above.

 ### Debugging ###
 ```csharp